OpenCTI-Platform/docs/docs/usage/draftWorkspaces.md

 ![Draft creation page](assets/draftWorkspace-manual-creation.png)

 The second way drafts can be created is when files are imported in the platform.
 Depending on the platform and connector configuration, uploading a file can automatically generate an import of that file.
 This automatic import can generate a draft where the result of the file import is available.
+We have created a variable to let you choose your import (either workbench or draft): [Configuration](../deployment/configuration.md).

 In addition, files can be manually imported.
 When that is the case, an option is available to decide the validation mode to use.
 When the draft validation mode is selected, a draft will be automatically created and the result of the file import will be available in it.